Financial Tips and Tricks

 Don't rent equipment, own your own.

-- ISPs often try to rent out all in one units that combine modem, router, firewall, and wireless access point functionality to customers for $60-300/year.
+- ISPs (Internet Service Providers) often try to rent out all in one units that combine modem, router, firewall, and wireless access point functionality to customers for $60-300/year.

 - Using your own equipment is almost always both better and cheaper.